 ‘Yeah I know and to be fair most the time we just don’t want too, I don’t really like the other Adams they are snotty,’ bursting out laughing she looks offended.

 ‘Come on I had better return you to your Mother,’ she takes my hand and unlocks the door pulling me out behind her.
+Unfortunately, it isn’t we deserted, and a group of boys are waiting for me.

 Its hockey this afternoon, I like hockey, I am relatively good at it and some the other boys like having me on their team.
 Because of the rain we are playing indoors it’s faster this way and I love it.
 The boys that attacked me are on the opposing team and I am sure this isn’t going to end well.
 Up until now I had managed to avoid them mostly.